-The School of Nursing, Health, and Exercise Science makes advising assignments prior to the beginning of the Fall term.
-Typically, unless the student changes their major, they will remain with the same faculty advisor for the duration of their studies within the School of Nursing, Health, and Exercise Science.
+NHS academic departments assign advisors prior to or at the beginning of the Fall term.
+Typically, unless the student changes their major, they will remain with the same faculty advisor for the duration of their major program of study.
 To balance faculty advising loads, sometimes students are reassigned advisors.
 For unusual cases in where there is a personality "mismatch," students can request an advisor reassignment from their department chairperson or program coordinator.
 Advising assignments are posted in students' and faculty's PAWS accounts.